Home Tutorials How to Automatically Switch Tabs in Chrome?

-Tabbed browsing is an expedient way to navigate the Internet because it offers you to open multiple Web pages at the same time.
+Tabbed browsing is an expedient way to navigate the Internet because it allows you to open multiple Web pages at the same time.

 Suppose, if you’re doing work in one tab and you need to reference something on an altered page, you can simply do this by staying on the first page in the first tab, and going to the altered page in a different tab.